mdemuth/hyper-item/README.md

 Parameters that will need to be sent.

 #### 3.4.6. `context`
-Marks a parameter as the actions context.
-If a parameters name would be *hair-color* and this action would represent *change-hair-color* then a generic representer could use *context:hair-color* to move the action closer to the representation of the property.
+Marks a [property](#32-property) as the actions context.
+If a properties name would be *hair-color* and this action would represent *change-hair-color* then a generic representer could use *context: hair-color* to move the action closer to the representation of the property.

 #### 3.4.7. `label`
 A localized label for the action.